apoco/node-pw-client/docs/explanation/coding-standards.md

 # Developer Preferences & Coding Standards

-This file documents Jacob's coding preferences, standards, and conventions for this project.
+This file documents my coding preferences, standards, and conventions for this project.

 ## 🎯 General Development Philosophy

 ### Code Quality Principles

 - **Clarity over cleverness** - Code should be self-documenting
-- **Performance matters** - This is real-time audio, optimize critical paths
+- **Performance matters** - This is real-time audio; optimize critical paths
 - **Type safety** - Leverage TypeScript's type system fully
 - **Resource safety** - Use RAII in C++, automatic cleanup in JS
 - **Functional patterns** - Prefer immutability and pure functions where possible